Kong/docs.konghq.com/app/gateway/2.6.x/install-and-run/upgrade.md

 ### Version prerequisites

-If you are not on Kong Gateway 2.5.x, you must first incrementally upgrade to 2.5.x before upgrading to 2.6.x.
+If you're not on Kong Gateway 2.5.x, you must first incrementally upgrade to 2.5.x before upgrading to 2.6.x.
 Zero downtime is possible but _not_ guaranteed if you are upgrading incrementally between versions, from 0.36.x to 1.3.x to 1.5.x to 2.1.x to 2.2.x to 2.3.x to 2.4.x to 2.5.x to 2.6.x., plan accordingly.